Adamados/Update-IPv6-at-Duck-DNS-via-OpenWRT/README.md

 Restrict to address family: IPv6 only

 # Script
-Put it somewhere e.g /root/ via WinSCP
+Put it somewhere e.g /root/ via WinSCP and give Execute permissions

 Edit the CONFIGURABLE settings